Jun 28, 2021 | 15 Mins read

 There wouldn’t be any customer service team that likes escalating cases to engineering.
 Escalations mean longer custom wait times, playing ping pong to find the right issue owner, and, the worst part, going back and forth with the customer to get more context.

 But engineering escalations are part of life.
 Products change, sometimes they have bugs, documentation may not be proper, and customer support teams may be unable to solve the issue and need to escalate to engineering.
-We share the best practices we observed in world-class service organizations in managing engineering escalations.
+We share the best practices we observed in world-class service organizations in engineering escalation management.
 Hope it can save you valuable time and resources.

 What is escalation management?